caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/01 DNS Enumeration.md

 ># =====================================
 >```

 Lab 1 - Perform a DNS enumeration on the MX records of megacorpone.com: which is the second-to-best priority value listed in the reply?
+The DNS priority it's a 2-digit number and lower priority values indicate higher preference.
 >``` shell
 >kali@kali:~$ host -t mx megacorpone.com
 >